 Providing Age Appropriate Intervention

-Community safety is of the upmost importance when addressing fire setting behavior in children and adolescents.
+Community safety is of the utmost importance when addressing fire setting behavior in children and adolescents.
 This is why we take every step to insure our youth understand the serious consequences fire setting activities can cause.
 Understanding the development of various types of fire setting behavior we are able to determine if there is little risk, some risk or extreme risk and provide age appropriate intervention.

 Youth Firesetter Prevention & Intervention (YFPI) utilizes the screening program developed by Federal Emergency Management Agency (FEMA) and the United States Fire Administration (USFA) to evaluate children who have been involved in fire setting.